wwood/hpc_scripts/README.md

 number of jobs retrieved (default 500).
 Press `/` to search by job name or ID.
-`l` or `o` shows a job's stdout log (using `ssh-to-job` for running jobs), `e` shows stderr, `f` runs `qstat -xf` for full details, `s` opens an interactive shell on a running job, and `r` refreshes the display.
+`l` or `o` shows a job's stdout log (using `ssh-to-job` for running jobs), `e` shows stderr, `f` runs `qstat -xf` for full details, `s` opens an interactive shell on a running job, `r` refreshes the display, and `u` hides or shows queued jobs.
 A help footer summarises these keys.
 This command replaces the old `mqstat --watch` option.

 You can also view a detailed breakdown queued and running jobs on a per-user basis by typing `mqstat --list`.
 Example output:
 ```